Theme

 PyPI package, repository, app, and notebooks

-The project is available as the `ollama-ocr` Python package and as source code with a Streamlit app, example notebooks, installation notes, sample inputs and outputs, and an MIT license file.
+The project is available as the `ollama-ocr` Python package and as source code with a Streamlit app, example notebooks, installation notes, sample inputs and outputs, and an MIT license identified by the repository.

 Why it matters